 Lori Rugle, Ph.D.
 (Dojin)

 Lori is a clinical psychologist whose work has focused on the treatment of addictive disorders and is an internationally recognized teacher in the field of gambling addiction.
 She is particularly interested in the integration of spirituality and mindfulness into clinical practice.
 She has been a dedicated student of Buddhism for the past 20 years with a practice that largely focused on vipassana and metta meditation.
 She has been an active member of the Buddhist Faith Fellowship since she moved from Ohio in 2008.
 She is also one of the founding members of the 12- Step Buddhist Group.
-She is currently lives out of the state but assists in the NEIBS correspondence courses.
+She is currently lives out of the state.

 Officers & Coordinators

 IT Committee – Jonathan Tappan, Richard Sudusky, and Eli Williamson-Jones